AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 Your forum login details will also be used for the TRiBot client.

 ## Install JDK 8
-In order to use TRiBot, you'll first need to install Java Development Kit version 8 (JDK8) using method A **or** B below.
+In order to use TRiBot, you'll first need to install Java Development Kit version 8 (JDK8).

-### Method A: Install from Oracle
 You can download the official JDK8 installer <a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">here</a>.

-To download: accept the license agreement, click the download link for your operating system, and create an account.
+To download: click 'Accept License Agreement', click the download link for your operating system, and create an account.

 <div class="caption">
   <img src="/img/download-jdk.png" alt="Download JDK8 for Runescape">
   <p class="caption-text">Download JDK8 for Runescape</p>
 </div>

-Once you have the installer, run it to install JDK8.
+Once downloaded, run it to install JDK8.

-### Method B: Install from Adopt OpenJDK
-<a href="https://adoptopenjdk.net/" target="_blank">Install OpenJDK</a>, an open source version of JDK8.

 ## Download & Open TRiBot
 You can download the official TRiBot client <a href="https://tribot.org/download.php" target="_blank">here</a>.

-Double click the TRiBot.jar file to run it.
+Double click the TRiBot_Loader.jar file to run it.

 <div class="row tip-card">
   <div class="col-md-3 col-sm-12 tip-left">